Zamindars of Mahipur: Early history

 The family were said to have held property in the Rangpur region since the eleventh century.
 In the early eighteenth century, the Cooch Behar State's military commander-in-chief Arif Muhammad was appointed the Choudhury of 4.5 units of land (including Mahipur) to collect the revenue of these areas.
 After submitting to the Mughal Empire in 1711, he became the zamindar of the Qazirhat pargana/chakla which included the areas of Qazirhat, Mahipur, Tushbhandar, Tepa and Dimla.

 After the death of Arif Muhammad Choudhury, his son Khulu Muhammad Choudhury became the next zamindar of Mahipur.
 He was then succeeded by Arif's brother Khayrullah Choudhury who sold a significant portion of the estate.
 After the latter's death, the estate was split between his wife Anarkali Begum and his son Majarullah Choudhury.

 During the time of the Permanent Settlement in 1793, Arif Muhammad's son Muhammad Amin Choudhury had become the zamindar and many small rent-free taluks were created in the zamindari.
 As a result, income narrowed and government debt increased.
 He was succeeded by Inayatullah Choudhury (b.
 1832), who was a member of the Rangpur District Education Committee under the Rajshahi Divisional Commissioner in 1873.
 He contributed to turning Rangpur Zilla School into a higher English school.
 The zamindari fell into bankruptcy as a result of his luxurious lifestyle, and he had to sell a large part of the estate.

 19th and 20th centuries

-Inayatullah was succeeded by Shaykh Ziaullah Choudhury, also known as Baura Korta, who was considered to be a just and fair zamindar.
-It is said that he did not even forgive his wife for stealing.
-On one occasion, his wife got on a palanquin and set off for her father's home.
-However, four or six footmen could not pick up the vehicle.
-When Ziaullah was informed of this, he investigated and discovered that there was a large amount of money hidden under the vehicle.
-As a result, he executed his wife for theft.
-When he informed the matter to the British Collector of Rangpur, the government freed him of all charges.
-Ziaullah is also considered to be a wali and was noted for reciting the Qur'an regularly.
-A popular folk poem mentioned this incident too:
+Inayatullah was succeeded by Shaykh Ziaullah Choudhury, also known as Baura Korta.